-The Group regards the health and safety of its employees and contractors as its highest priority.
-This is especially so during the current global COVID-19 outbreak.
-On 09 April 2020 Cora announced that in line with this, and following advice received from the Senegalese Government, it has suspended its current drill programme at the Madina Foulbé Permit in eastern Senegal.
+Cora places the health and safety of its employees and contractors as its highest priority.
+This is especially relevant during the current COVID-19 pandemic.
+During April 2020 Cora announced that in line with this, and following advice received from the Senegalese Government, it had suspended its drill programme at the Madina Foulbé Permit in eastern Senegal.
 This drill programme will recommence when it is appropriate and practical to do so.

-Meanwhile Cora continues to follow its strict protocols to reduce the risk of transmission of COVID-19 at the Group's operating field camps.
+Meanwhile Cora continues to follow its strict protocols to reduce the risk of transmission of COVID-19 at the Group's relatively isolated field camps.